earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/use-data-for-science/2016-12-06-floods-03-precip-discharge-data.md

 permalink: /courses/earth-analytics/document-your-science/precip-discharge/
 nav-title: 'Interactive data plots'
 dateCreated: 2016-12-29
-modified: '2017-08-29'
+modified: '2017-08-30'
-module-title: 'Understanding Disturbance With Data - Flooding & Erosion'
+module-title: 'Understanding disturbance with data - flooding & erosion'
 module-description: 'This module introduces the concept of using data to Understand a natural phenomenon.
 Here, we use a combination of NOAA precipitation data and USGS stream flow data to begin to understand the factors associated with a flood.